misken/hillmaker/paper/paper.md

 the development of hillmaker, it has been used in other domains such as [bike share systems](https://bitsofanalytics.org/posts/basic-usage-cycleshare/basic_usage_cycleshare), freight operations [@castrellon2023enabling], customer contact centers and even for analyzing usage patterns of a high performance computing cluster by engineers at a large automobile manufacturer.
-Any system for which you have data on start and stop times of events, or entry and exit times of entities, is amenable to using hillmaker for characterizing temporal patterns in arrivals, departures and occupancy (or work in progress).
+Any system for which you have data on start and stop times of events, or entry and exit times of entities, is amenable to using hillmaker for characterizing temporal patterns in arrivals, departures and occupancy (or task starts, task completions and work in progress).

 Given the rise of Python
 in the scientific computing world, rewriting hillmaker in Python made a lot of sense for its future as an open source project.
-The first Python version was [released on GitHub](https://github.com/misken/hillmaker/) in 2016.
+The first Python version was [released in 2016](https://bitsofanalytics.org/posts/hillmaker-python-released/hillmaker_python_released).
 A series of improvements followed over the next several years, culminating in the recent release of version 0.8.0 in November of 2023.
 Many of the recent improvements were motivated by the second author's use of hillmaker at the UNC Rex healthcare system.
 They used hillmaker to better understand patient throughput and capacity management in their surgical services division as